nearform/react-native-workshop/README.md

 > - Keep track of the score
 > - Speak the score out loud
 > - Allow the score to be reset

+ 6. Bonus steps

+If you complete all the above and want to do more, visit the [./step6-bonus](https://github.com/nearform/react-native-workshop/tree/bonus-step/step6-bonus) directory in the [bonus-step PR branch](https://github.com/nearform/react-native-workshop/pull/22).